bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 <h2>Introduction</h2>

-Campus Campfire is site site for college students who whan to connect, create events and leave their review on these events.
+Campus Campfire is a site for college students who whan to connect, create events and leave their review on these events.
 As well students can select if they want to attend to an event and rate it onece it takes place.

 ## Landing page for first time users